Clay Pricing Breakdown 2026: Plans, Credits, and Total Cost of Ownership

 Enterprise Plan: Custom Everything

-According to Vendr's marketplace data, the median Enterprise contract is $30,400/year based on 19 reported purchases.
-The highest reported contract reached $154,000/year.
+According to Vendr's marketplace data, the median Enterprise contract is around $30,400/year, with reported deals ranging from roughly $12,000 to $154,000/year.
 Pricing depends on credit volume, support level, and any custom integrations.
+Enterprise customers also get more favorable top-up terms (negotiated custom pricing rather than the standard markup) and a 15% prior-year credit rollover.

 Enterprise makes sense for large RevOps teams running Clay as core infrastructure across multiple business units.
 For most mid-market sales teams, the Pro plan covers the essentials.